tsvaton/hermes-tutorial/doc/src/hermes2d/A-linear/03-poisson.rst

     class CustomLanbdaCu<Scalar> : public Hermes1DFunction<Scalar>
     ...

-In the rest of part P01 we will focus on linear problems.
+In the rest of Section A we will focus on linear problems.

 Default Jacobian for the diffusion operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~